cesanta/mongoose/docs/README.md

   `certkey` could be the same
 - `ciphers` - A list of allowed ciphers
 - `srvname` - Enable server name verification
+- `cfn` - Function to modify the default TLS configuration.
+  If NULL, the default configuration of the TLS library will be used.
+  If set, `cfn` will be invoked after the default configuration has been set and before the TLS handshake.
+In case of mbedTLS, the argument of `cfn` will be a pointer to the coresponding `mbedtls_ssl_config` configuration.
+  In case of OpenSSL the argument of `cfn` will be a pointer to the coresponding `SSL` object.

 NOTE: if both `ca` and `cert` are set, then so-called two-way TLS is enabled,